tildebyte/Klipper_KP3S/README.md

 * This config uses an dropin replacement for the LCD-PCB to drive a ssd1306 display with klipper.
   See [additional GPIOs](#additional-gpios) for details.

 * Tested on a KP3S 3.0 with GD32F303 MCU.
-Probably works without changes an STM32F103 as well.
+If your motion controller has an original STM32F103 you probably have to untick "Disable SWD at startup" when building the firmware.

 # Additional GPIOs